AbdullahSalmanM/AI-Diploma-Program/Course 04/QUIZZES/Quiz_03_Classification.md

 ---

 ### Question 10 (5 points)
+What does False Positive (FP) represent in a confusion matrix?
+- A) Model predicted Class 1, but actual is Class 0 (false alarm)
+- B) Model predicted Class 0, but actual is Class 1 (missed detection)
+- C) Model correctly predicted Class 1
+- D) Model correctly predicted Class 0

+---

+### Question 11 (5 points)
+What does False Negative (FN) represent in a confusion matrix?
+- A) Model predicted Class 1, but actual is Class 0 (false alarm)
+- B) Model predicted Class 0, but actual is Class 1 (missed detection)
+- C) Model correctly predicted Class 1
+- D) Model correctly predicted Class 0

+---

+### Question 12 (5 points)
 What does AUC (Area Under Curve) measure in ROC analysis?
 - A) The accuracy of the model
 - B) The model's ability to distinguish between classes